Ford Times: Ford Times Cookbooks

 A few cookbooks with recipes from past issues of Ford Times were produced.

 Ford Truck Times

 Ford also produced a series of Truck Times magazines, released quarterly.
 These were slightly larger, and contained stories that revolved around trucks, as well as information about camping and vacation destinations similar to the regular Ford Times magazines.

+Ford From the Road

+In early 2025, Ford introduced From the Road, a digital channel that drew inspiration from the Ford Times, according to a column by Chief Communications Officer Mark Truby.
+Ford currently publishes a U.S. and European edition.